Misconduct, Protests & Appeals

 Arbiter & Arbitration Committee:

-- Any sanction resulting in a player suspension of two or less matches or a player or a club sanction of less than a $250 fine shall be handled by the Arbiter.
+- Any sanction resulting in a player suspension of three or less matches or a player or a club sanction of less than a $250 fine shall be handled by the Arbiter.

 - The Arbiter is appointed by the Executive Board and shall not be a member of any club of the League.